-According to him, the materialistic civilization or industrialization became the cause of detachment between man and nature.
-His opinion suggested that these factors at the cost of ravishing lives and land.
+According to him, materialistic civilization or industrialization became the cause of detachment between man and nature.
+His opinion suggested that these factors are at the cost of ravishing lives and land.

-He considered the materialism as the prime cause of corruption of the will, dominance of sterile intellect and defeat of real inward passion of humans and distortion of personality.
+He considered materialism as the prime cause of the corruption of the will, the dominance of sterile intellect defeat of real inward passion of humans and distortion of personality.

-Lawrence thought that the mechanism in making humans in animated matter, this agonized view regarding the dehumanizing impact of robotic civilization on the sensitivity of human nature always haunted the writing of Lawrence.
+Lawrence thought that the mechanism for making humans in animated matter, this agonized view regarding the dehumanizing impact of robotic civilization on the sensitivity of human nature always haunted the writing of Lawrence.

 Sons and Lovers – Introduction

 Sons and Lovers is known as one of the best writings of Lawrence.
-It is more or less an autobiographical piece which is written in vivid episodes and straight-forward narrative.
-The novel follows a chronological sequence, where in the story begins with the marriage of Mr. and Mrs. Morel, parents of Paul.
-Mrs. Morel belongs to a well settled middle class family who is highly ambitious, Lawrence presents her as “a woman of character and refinement”.
-She is intelligent, strong-will woman and falls in love with an energetic and sensuous coal miner named Walter Morel.
-In the course of her love she marries beneath her own class and enters into a chaotic life full of everyday struggles.
+It is more or less an autobiographical piece which is written in vivid episodes and straightforward narrative.
+The novel follows a chronological sequence, where the story begins with the marriage of Mr. and Mrs. Morel, parents of Paul.
+Mrs. Morel belongs to a well-settled middle-class family who is highly ambitious, Lawrence presents her as “a woman of character and refinement”.
+She is an intelligent, strong-will woman and falls in love with an energetic and sensuous coal miner named Walter Morel.
+In the course of her love, she marries beneath her own class and enters into a chaotic life full of everyday struggles.

 Sons and lovers – Theme

 D. H. Lawrence is remembered as one of the first writers who brought the theme of psychology into literature.
-Through his works he presented a number of psychological themes in a precise manner.
-Lawrence had an opinion that life impulse or sexual impulse is the safest way to psychological development of human beings.
-For him human sexuality had some different notions, he considered him as a symbol of force of life.
+Through his works, he presented a number of psychological themes in a precise manner.
+Lawrence had an opinion that life impulse or sexual impulse is the safest way to the psychological development of human beings.
+For him human sexuality had some different notions, he considered him a symbol of the force of life.
 He showcases the slight and deep psychological experience of individuals and relationships.
-Through Sons and Lovers he began a new territory of novels.
+Through Sons and Lovers, he began a new territory of novels.